doctrine/doctrine-website/source/blog/2025-10-08-update-on-the-orm-2-end-of-life.md

 * Security fixes
 * Improving forward compatibility with ORM 3

-But we would recommend that you take this next year to plan the upgrade for your applications.
+But we recommend that you take this next year to plan the upgrade for your applications.

 We have made the upgrade smoother, by taking back some deprecations since the initial 3.0 release (namely partial objects), and improved the upgrade path for others.
 We also improved the [upgrade guides to DBAL 3](https://github.com/doctrine/dbal/blob/3.10.x/UPGRADE.md) and [upgrade guides to ORM 3](https://github.com/doctrine/orm/blob/3.5.x/UPGRADE.md) with further information.